#verifier-design#rl ...

 Conclusion - The Hard Parts Redefined

 The simplest agent won.
-The most verbose reward-hacked itself into mediocrity.
-The lesson isn’t that simplicity always wins — it’s that your verifier has to be designed against the specific failure modes of your task, not a generic rubric.
-And the only way to find those failure modes is to watch the model fail, repeatedly, with instruments on.
-This is precisely the design space modern evaluation platforms are exploring[2] — treating structured verification as infrastructure rather than an afterthought influencing my foundations in the paradigm.
+The most verbose setup reward-hacked itself into mediocrity.
+The lesson is not that simplicity always wins.
+It is that a verifier has to be designed against the specific failure modes of the task, not against a generic rubric.
+The only way to find those failure modes is to watch the model fail repeatedly with instruments on.
+This is precisely the design space modern evaluation platforms are exploring[2]: treating structured verification as infrastructure rather than an afterthought.

-This isn’t a replacement for RLHF.
-It’s closer to a 2FA layer for pre-deployment — a way to make behavioral goals explicit and measurable before you let a model near real users.
+This is not a replacement for RLHF.
+It is closer to a 2FA layer for pre-deployment: a way to make behavioral goals explicit and measurable before you let a model near real users.
 The real unlock here is commoditizing the attention you’d otherwise spend on open-ended human eval.
 With a well-designed verifier, the human in the loop stops being the bottleneck for judging outputs and becomes the designer of the policy.
 That’s a better use of the loop.